-Fig. 8.
+Fig. 7.
 Source tracking for two sources with closely spaced motions.
 The solid lines show the true trajectories where a gap indicates a pause in the sentence.
-The '' and '0' tracks correspond to the estimated tracks.
+The "" and "o" tracks correspond to the estimated tracks.

-Fig. 8 highlights the robustness of the system to close trajectories.
+Fig. 7 highlights the robustness of the system to close trajectories.
 Two male speakers are moving on nonlinear trajectories with respect to azimuth.
 The two trajectories are symmetric with respect to the median plane.
 The first speaker oscillates on the right side of the KEMAR while the second trajectory oscillates on the left side.
 Note that the distance between the two trajectories can be as small as 10° when both speakers approach the median plane.
 As seen in the figure, the system makes associations and reconstructs the two trajectories.
 In some cases, a strong source may mask the presence of other sources, which results in the gaps in the estimated tracks.

-Fig. 9 shows results for a challenging scenario with three speakers following nonlinear motions.
+Fig. 8 shows results for a challenging scenario with three speakers following nonlinear motions.
 Two male and one female utterances are used to obtain the three binaural signals.
-The left ear signal for each speaker is displayed in Fig. 9(a), Fig. 9(b) and Fig. 9(c), respectively.
+The left ear signal for each speaker is displayed in Fig. 8(a), (b) and (c), respectively.
 As seen in the figure, the system is able to detect the pauses between words in the utterances.
 Such word level accuracy is required in real speech applications where the talkers may utter only a few words for the duration of a particular recording.
-Since we assume that at most one source can be turned on or off during one time frame, there are no transitions allowed between the 1-source subspace and the three-source subspace.
-In Fig.9, the number of active sources in the time interval [0.45 s, 0.5 s] changes between three sources to one source and then to three sources again.
-This causes the switching of the tracks corresponding to the first and the third speakers as seen in Fig. 9(d).
+Since we assume that at most one source can be turned on or off during one time frame, there are no transitions allowed between the one-source subspace and the three-source subspace.
+In Fig. 8, the number of active sources in the time interval [0.45 s, 0.5 s] changes between three sources to one source and then to three sources again.
+This causes the switching of the tracks corresponding to the first and the third speakers as seen in Fig. 8(d).

-Fig. 9.
+Fig. 8.
 Tracking three nonstationary moving sources. (a) Left ear signal for the first speaker. (b) Left ear signal for the second speaker. (c) Left ear signal for the third speaker. (d) Continuous tracks obtained by the proposed model.
 The solid lines show the true trajectories where a gap indicates a pause in the sentence.
-The '', 'o' and ' \Box ' tracks correspond to the estimated tracks.
+The "," "o," and " \Box " tracks correspond to the estimated tracks.